ha5dzs/udmx-matlab-commander/README.md

 This one allows you to set the value of a single channel. `cmd_SetChannelRange` can do everything this can do.
 There is very little extra communication overhead here, so there is no real reason for this to be implemented.

 * `cmd_StartBootloader` (`0x0F8`):
 This one is for the firmware update over USB.
 Since [nobody really touched this in the past decade or so](https://github.com/mirdej/udmx/blob/master/firmware/main.c), I don't think it's a good idea to risk bricking devices by allowing the upload of outdated or corrupt firmware.
-If you are desperate for a new firmeare, disassemble the device, and upload it using a USBasp programmer.
+If you are desperate for a new firmware, disassemble the device, and upload it using a USBasp programmer.

 ## Compiling